French and Saunders: French and Saunders (1987–2007)

-The show also contained numerous meta references: an awareness that the viewer was actually watching a parody.
-Unlike many parodies that are done in a straightforward manner for effect, French and Saunders uses the viewer's awareness of what is going on to further stretch out the joke.
+The show also contained numerous meta references: an awareness that the viewer was watching a parody.
+Unlike many parodies done straightforwardly for effect, French and Saunders use the viewer's awareness of what is going on to stretch out the joke further.
 For example, in their parody of Peter Jackson's fantasy film epic The Lord of the Rings, an encounter between Frodo and Galadriel is thrown off after Saunders delivers her line: "I have passed the test, and now I will diminish, and go to the West and remain Galadriel".
 French responds, "You will what, sorry?", to which Saunders replies: "I will diminish...
 I don't understand, it's in the book!"
 Other characters that make a recurring appearance are the bald, fat, perverted old men ("Begging for it, she is!"); two perpetually overacting extras; and Star Pets ("What a lovely dog, Lady Fortescue: I bet he do's tricks").

-The sixth and final series aired in 2004, and returned to the metafictional premise of the first series.
-In this series, the two lampooned themselves as incapable of getting any work done: Saunders later characterised it as "a fairly accurate rendition of our writing process", but asserted that, while they appeared to others to be procrastinating, they were actually generating writing ideas.
+The sixth and final series aired in 2004, returning to the first series' metafictional premise.
+In this series, the two lampooned themselves as incapable of getting any work done: Saunders later characterised it as "a fairly accurate rendition of our writing process" but asserted that, while they appeared to others to be procrastinating, they were actually generating writing ideas.
 The series also starred Liza Tarbuck as a heavily fictionalised version of herself, forced to be the fictional show's producer despite her actual career goal of creating and producing game shows, and Lorna Brown as the production assistant, Abba.
 Maggie Steed appeared in two episodes as the duo's agent, Mo, based on their real agent, Maureen Vincent, while Eileen Essell and Brenda Cowling appeared briefly in several episodes as Abba's imagination of French and Saunders, respectively, as old women.
 The show ended with a final Christmas special in 2005.
 A compilation series, A Bucket o' French and Saunders, aired in 2007.

+In 2008, the pair retired the show after performing a sketch with the singer Anastacia, in which French dressed in a similar outfit to the US star.
+French said she was left feeling "humiliated".

 Post-show developments (2007–present)

-In Christmas 2010, French and Saunders are featured in three two-hour radio shows on BBC Radio 2.
+In Christmas 2010, French and Saunders were featured in three two-hour radio shows on BBC Radio 2.
 This was followed by further specials in 2011 for Easter and the Bank Holidays.

-In 2020, the duo debuted French & Saunders: Titting About on Audible.
+In 2020, the duo debuted a podcast titled French & Saunders: Titting About on Audible.
 The podcast features the pair in relaxed, often nostalgic conversations about a new topic in each episode.
 Series 2 was released in 2021, and Series 3 in 2022.
+Series 4 was released in 2023.

 In 2021, it was announced that Gold had commissioned a new one-off special titled French and Saunders: Funny Women.
-The special, which was filmed on the set of their original sketch series, features a discussion by French and Saunders and focuses on the history of women who have contributed to comedy.
+The special, filmed on the set of their original sketch series, features a discussion by French and Saunders and focuses on the history of women who have contributed to comedy.
 It was broadcast on Gold on 17 July that year.